Student Exchange Insurance Plans: Should I Add-On To My School's Insurance?

 |Coverage Type||More Details On Coverage|

-STA and NTUC Income are some insurance providers that offer these additional benefits as an add-on to the insurance coverage that your school provides you with.
+Insurers like STA and Income Singapore offer some of these additional benefits as an add-on to the insurance coverage that your school provides you with.
+If any of these perks caught your eye, maybe that’s where you could start your research from.

 Do I Really Need To Get Insurance If I Go On Overseas Exchange Or Internship?